-Following the success of last years’ tour, this years pre-event tour took place on the Wednesday (arrival day), so the 79 delegates who arrived a day earlier to the Pre-Event Tour.
+Following the success of the previous years’ tour, last year’s pre-event tour took place on the Wednesday (arrival day), so the 79 delegates who arrived a day earlier to the Pre-Event Tour.
 We departed from the hotel at 9am for a coach ride through the city to a jetty to get a boat to Gaya Island where everyone trekked through the rainforest and saw the mangroves.
 We then made our way back to the boats and had another short journey to the restaurant were lunch was served.
 We returned to the Shangri-La Rasa Ria by 4pm in plenty of time for the Welcome Dinner.

-98.44% of buyer delegates either strongly agree or agree that HI Design is an excellent investment of their time.
+98.44% of Buyer delegates agreed that HI Design is an excellent investment of their time.

-91.86% of Buyer delegates agree that HI DESIGN really helps identify new design solutions/partners for their upcoming projects.
+91.86% of Buyer delegates agreed that HI Design helps to identify new design solutions/partners for their upcoming projects

 98.9% of all delegates rated the meetings as either excellent or very good.